jolomiayu/aws-event-driven-system/README.md

 - Implementing message queues with SQS
 - Handling failures using Dead Letter Queues
 - Building scalable and resilient cloud architectures
-- Integrating multiple AWS services in a real-world system

 ---